WU-BIMAC/NBO-Q_MicroscopyGlossary/docs/source/about.rst

 .. tip::

-Please Note - If you want to know more about this initiative please contact us at `Bioimaging North America <https://www.bioimagingnorthamerica.org/>`_ `Quality Control and Data Management Working Group <https://www.bioimagingnorthamerica.org/qc-dm-wg/>`_ and `QUAREP-LiMi <https://quarep.org/>`_ `Metadata Working Group <https://quarep.org/working-groups/wg-7-metadata>`_
+Please Note - If you want to know more about this initiative please contact us at the `Quality Control and Data Management Working Group <https://www.bioimagingnorthamerica.org/qc-dm-wg/>`_ of `Bioimaging North America <https://www.bioimagingnorthamerica.org/>`_ and the  `Metadata Working Group <https://quarep.org/working-groups/wg-7-metadata>`_ of `QUAREP-LiMi <https://quarep.org/>`_